arjunguha/compsci220-scala/README.md

    to build.
 You receive errors over email.

-TODO: If the Docker image is updated, you need to write a post-install script that
+TODO: If the Docker image is updated, you need to write a post-install script.

 ## Creating a new course VM for students